 Inspiration gives us the fuel to do things we never even dreamt of.
 Innovation is all about being curious and trying new things.
-It means taking risks and thinking the impossible.
+It means taking risks and considering the impossible.
 There are many situations in which we wish the people around us were more inspired.
 These could be students, our staff, our customers and trainees that we engage with daily.
 The realities of the workplace, the lab or the classroom do not always make this easy.

 When players are deeply immersed in a virtual world they tend to let go of their inhibitions and be more open to new ideas and experimentation.
 This is the ground where inspiration flourishes.
 Games and simulations let users explore the ideas that would be too expensive, too risky or simply beyond the realms of today’s science.
 Cutting edge science can be given a helping hand by cutting edge technology.